-The first research and writing assignment is due on February 10th (no later than 5:00 pm), and the second is due on April 19th (no later than 5:00pm).
+The first research and writing assignment is due on February 9th (5:00 pm), and the second is due on April 20th (5:00pm).
 Your research and writing assignments will be time-stamped by Carmen Dropbox.
-Any assignment submitted after 5:00pm on either date will be penalized 10% at the start of every 24 hour period that the assignment is past due.
+Any assignment submitted after 5:00pm on either date will be penalized 10% at the start of every 24-hour period that the assignment is past due.
 This means that an assignment turned in at 5:01pm will incur a 10% penalty.
 Please familiarize yourself with the Carmen Dropbox process before the due date so that you don't end up missing the submission deadline.
 Don't be late!
 It would be good practice to not wait until the last minute to submit your work.